atomia/AtomiaByExample/ExampleWithModule/README.md

 You will then be able to specify the parameters and add the service.

-The end result (first name) in HCP (hcp.dev.atomia.com/accountNumber/Example) should be identical to when you added service in to Automation Server Client.
+The end result (first name) in HCP (hcp.dev.atomia.com/{NNNNNN}/Example - replace `NNNNNN` with account number) should be identical to when you added service in to Automation Server Client.